tociyuki/libtoml-cxx11/README.md

 TOML decoder and encoder
 ========================

-This is an implementation TOML v0.4.0 decoder and encoder written by C++11.
+This is an implementation TOML v0.4.0 decoder/encoder written by C++11.
+This also is includes RFC 7159 JSON decoder/encoder, a mini-set of YAML 1.2 decoder for JSON values, and a subset of Mustache template processor.

 Version
 ------